 Turnitin is an intellectual property verification tool that includes features for grading and reviewing student assignments.
-As a plagiarism checker in that it: flags text that has been identified as closely matching other internet, article, or student resources; displays possible sources where that text is located; and indicates the percentage of a paper that is attributable to other sources.
+As a plagiarism checker, Turnitin: flags text that has been identified as closely matching other online resources, including student-submitted work and published articles; displays possible sources where that text is located; and indicates the percentage of a paper that is attributable to other sources.
 The tool will ideally reduce overt and accidental plagiarism by helping students understand quotation attribution and citations.

 SIUE also licenses two additional components of the Turnitin suite:

 Instructors can set up Turnitin assignments in their Blackboard courses to let students submit a variety of coursework, including papers.
-Instructors not using Blackboard can also set up courses on the Turnitin site to let students submit papers; in this case, both instructors and students will need to create accounts on the Turnitin site.
+Instructors not using Blackboard can also set up courses on the Turnitin site to let students submit assignments; in this case, both instructors and students will need to create accounts on the Turnitin site.
 In both instances, if students are submitting text files, the submissions are checked against Turnitin's comprehensive databases of source materials and Originality Reports are generated that list the results of the matching process.
 Visit the resources below to learn more about using Turnitin in your classes.

-For more information about or additional help with Turnitin, contact Information Technology Services at (618) 650-5500 or via email at firstname.lastname@example.org.
+For more information or questions about Turnitin, contact Information Technology Services at (618) 650-5500 or via email at firstname.lastname@example.org.